 have done with these modern

-For that matter, who would have figured that the goethite problem keeping the Mining Company from
+Who would have figured that the goethite separation problem which kept the Mining Company from success in 1942

-lot of shopping to do for the new stuff.
+lots of shopping to do for new stuff.
 If the goverment wanted to stimulate the economy of the